dantenetto/PHP_gitserver/readme.md

         }
     }

-there is a log folder placed at:
+A log folder will have the path:
 `~/.git_control/log`
-which will be created if the log is enabled. it is activated by default, but can be deactivated in the gitserver file.
+and will be created if the log is enabled.
+It's activate by default, but can be disabled in the gitserver file.

 ### How to use ###
-the repository is named with the same name of the root folder. e.g.:
+The repository should be named with the same name of its root directory. e.g.:
 `~/myrepo`
-means that to give access to some user in the `.git_user_permission` the repo key must be "myrepo".
+means that to give access to some user in `.git_user_permission`, the repo key must be "myrepo".

-it works using the ssh `authorized_keys` to invoke the command.
+It works by using the ssh `authorized_keys` to invoke the command.

-to create the repository as a server repository you will need to run the command init with --bare option. e.g.:
+To create the repository as a "server" repository (without a working branch) you'll need to run the command init with `--bare` option. e.g.:

     git init --bare ~/myrepo

-if your git linux user is locked, as will be explained later, and you are creating the repo using a root user, will be necessary to set the git user as owner of the files:
+If your linux user is locked, as will be explained later, and you're creating the repository using a root user, it'll be necessary to set the git user as owner of the files:

     chown -hR {gitlinuxuser}:{gitlinuxgroup} /home/{gitlinuxuser}/myrepo

 ### Install ###
-1. check if the php is installed in the machine running:
+1. Check if php is installed by running:

             php -v

-    if it isn't installed, run:
+    if it isn't, run:

             [rpm] yum install php
             [deb] apt-get install php
+            [mac] brew install php

-1. copy the gitserver file to /usr/local/bin and make it executable
+1. Copy the gitserver file to `/usr/local/bin` and make it executable

         cp gitserver /usr/local/bin/gitserver
         chmod 0755 /usr/local/bin/gitserver

-1. create a git user if you haven't done already.
+1. Create a linux user, if you haven't done it already

         useradd {gitlinuxuser}

-1. create a directory `.git_control` under the home of the git linux user. (this path can be configured in the gitserver file)
+1. Create a directory `.git_control` under the home direcotry of the git linux user.
+(You can configure this path in the gitserver file)

-1. create a file named `git_user_permission` under the `.git_control`
-    folder and change its mode to `0600`.
+1. Create a file named `git_user_permission` under the previously created `.git_control` directory and change its mode to `0600`.

         chmod 0600 git_user_permission

-1. go to `.ssh/authorized_keys` and add the user you want to grant access to it, like this example:
+1. Open `.ssh/authorized_keys` and add the user you want to grant access to, by adding a command line, like so:

         command="gitserver {USER}",no-port-forwarding,no-X11-forwarding,no-agent-forwarding ssh-[...]

-   the `{USER}` must be replaced by the username that will be bound to the key placed in `ssh-[...]` and will be used in the `.git_user_permission` file
+   The `{USER}` must be replaced by the username that will be bound to the key placed in `ssh-[...]`, and should match the username being used inside `.git_user_permission`

-1. lock the user so it's not allowed to use the password login. use the command:
+1. Lock the linux user to disable password logins, by using the command:

         passwd -l {gitlinuxuser}

-    so, it will not allow a user to login using ssh without has a key listed in the authorized_keys
+    so the system won't allow a user to login using ssh without habing a key listed in `authorized_keys`

+### Access ###
-1. to clone the repository in another machine run the command:
+1. To clone the repository in another machine run the command:

         git clone ssh://{gitlinuxuser}@{machine-dns-or-ip}/~/myrepo

-    or if you need to specify the port:
+    or if port is required:

         git clone ssh://{gitlinuxuser}@{machine-dns-or-ip}:{port-number}/~/myrepo

-any doubt, mail me.
+Any doubt, mail me.